Nash-Lab/ngs-ml/README.md

 1. In `ngs-ml/code`, type `g++ <FILE.c> -o FILE`.
 1. Change permission of the created binary file with `chmod +x <FILE>`.
 1. Run the program with `./<FILE>`.
+Note: For certain files, the `-lm` flag should be added as well, like: `gcc ppba.c -lm -o ppba`